Morant1/Python_project-Youtube_to_Spotify/README.md

 - [x]  log in and register a Spotify app [here](https://developer.spotify.com/dashboard/login)
 - [x] Go to your new developer dashboard and click on "Create an App" (write the details as you desire).
-- [x] Go to 'Edit settings', insert and save to following Redirect URI:'http://localhost:8888/callback/'
+- [x] Go to 'Edit settings', insert and save the following Redirect URI:'http://localhost:8888/callback/'
 - [x] Save your Client Secret and Client ID (you'll find them in the app panel).
 - [x] Collect your Username by Log into Spotify and then go here: [Account Overview](https://www.spotify.com/us/account/overview/) and its your Username.
 ![alt text](username.png)